122004vv/122004vv/README.md

-### Hi there 👋
+### Hello fellowmate 👋
-<h3 align="center">I'm Vidya.
-An aspiring Software Developer Engineer pursuing Bachelors in Artificial Intelligence and Data Science at CITChennai , India .
-Greetings from myself to you , I hope my github profile would give you a detailed view of my strengths in evergrowing technical fields.</h3>
+<h3 align="center">Vidya here .I am currently being trained to be a Software Developer Engineer at CITChennai , India .
+I am currently a pre-final year student pursuing my Bachelors in Artificial Intelligence and Data Science .
+Let's connect in Linkedin!</h3>

 - I’m currently working on a project named **Zersp , an E-commerce Website.**

-- I’m currently having my interest in **Flutter , C++ , AWS and Angular Js.**
+- I’m currently having my interest in **Flutter , C++ , AWS and Next Js.**

-- I would like to collaborate in **Full stack development projects and Database Management domain.**
+- I would like to collaborate in **Full stack development projects and in Database Management domain.**

-- I am familiar with **React Js , Java and Data Structures and Algorithms.**
+- I am familiar with **React Js , Node Js, MySQL , MSSQL, Java and Data Structures and Algorithms Concepts.**

 - Reach me @ : **vidya.gwork@gmail.com**

-- And yes , **I like to sing and perform on stages as a band**
+- And yes , **I like to sing and perform on stages with a band**

 <h3 align="left">Connect with me:</h3>
 <p align="left">